-If you are considering a real estate purchase in Western North Carolina to be used as a vacation rental, there are many factors that need to be considered to ensure success.
+If you want to learn how to purchase vacation rentals in Western North Carolina, there are many factors that need to be considered to ensure success.

 Tourism Market Overview